Camille M. KennedyAssociate

 Professional Profile

 Camille M. Kennedy is an associate in Carr Allison’s Chattanooga (TN) office.
-She is admitted to practice in Tennessee and is awaiting admission in Georgia.
-Camille focuses on matters involving general litigation, premises liability, personal injury and toxic torts.
+She is admitted to practice in Tennessee and in Georgia.
+Camille focuses on matters involving premises liability, personal injury, products liability and general litigation.

-Camille is a member of the Southeast Tennessee Lawyers Association for Women, where she serves as communications chair.
+Camille is a member of the Southeast Tennessee Lawyers Association for Women, where she serves as on the executive board as the communications chair.

 Outside of her legal practice, Camille enjoys cooking, reading, tending to her houseplants, spending time with her fiancé and cheering for the Tennessee Titans.